michaeltroger/shape-detection-android/README.md

-# Augmented Reality simple shape detector using OpenCV
+# Augmented Reality simple shape detector using OpenCV 4
 [![Android CI](https://github.com/michaeltroger/shape-detection-android/actions/workflows/android.yml/badge.svg)](https://github.com/michaeltroger/shape-detection-android/actions/workflows/android.yml)

 Attention: This app was created in 2016.
 I was a beginner to Android development and Computer Vision back then.
 So don't expect a perfect code please.
 Over the years I updated the dependencies and converted it to Kotlin, while the business logic remained unchanged.

+Note: Originally I targeted min SDK 15 and OpenCV 3 with this project, nowadays the repo uses newer versions.
+If the old versions is something that you need, then you can look back in the repo's Git history (app version 1.2)

 <img src="/screenshots/demo.gif" alt="Augmented Reality shape detection" width="800px"/>